 We provide health and welfare benefits to our employees, including health, dental, prescription drug and vision for which we are self-insured.
-The expense incurred associated with these benefits for the year ended December 31, 2015 was not material.
+The expense incurred associated with these benefits was \$99 million for the year ended December 31, 2016.
+The expense incurred associated with these benefits for prior periods was not material.